toolkit-for-ynab/toolkit-for-ynab/sauce/README.md

 of your feature.
 If `enabled` is set to false for your Feature's settings, then invoke will not be called.

-You must call `super()` inside of your Feature class in order to have access to settings inside the runtime of your Feature class.

 #### `shouldInvoke()`

 shouldInvoke is called immediately once the page and YNAB is ready.
 This function